Hello Nurses and all Health Professional Heroes!

 Colleagues, now more than ever we MUST move forward boldly and practice - as well as demand from others - social distancing, to protect our health professionals and other essential services so they can protect patients and communities.

-MOH EOC Situational Report #53 here – EOC reports that the number of confirmed cases in Canada, today, is 614 (up from 433 yesterday, 336 cases Monday and 247 cases on Sunday), and eight deaths including an Ontario man from Simcoe Muskoka.
-In Ontario, EOC reports 22 new cases which as per EOC brings our province to 211 cases (of which 5 are resolved cases).
-EOC reports that in Ontario, at this time, we have 3380 persons under investigation with lab results pending.
-Several important guidance documents, directives, and memorandums are attached to today’s Situation Report:
+MOH EOC Situational Report #52 here – EOC reports that the number of confirmed cases in Canada, today, is 433 (up from 336 cases yesterday and 247 cases on Sunday), and five deaths including an Ontario man from Simcoe Muskoka.
+In Ontario, EOC reports 9 new cases which as per EOC brings our province to 186 cases (of which 5 are resolved cases).
+EOC reports that in Ontario, at this time, we have 1,567 persons under investigation with lab results pending.
+The Society of Obstetricians and Gynaecologists of Canada issued a committee opinion regarding COVID-19 during pregnancy.
+Information can be found in their website.
+Guidance for Long-Term Care Homes and Independent Health Facilities have been updated and are available in the Ministry of Health’s website.
+A checklist for Long-Term Care homes has also been uploaded.
+Public Health Ontario has updated their site related to COVID-19 testing including an updated list of accepted swab types.
+Lastly, the Ontario Government website is being updated throughout to reflect the evolving situation, including information about the province’s declaration of a state of emergency.

 Public Health Ontario maintains an excellent resource site on materials on COVID-19.
 This is an essential resource for Ontario health providers; I encourage you to visit it.
 Make sure to check the Public Health Ontario technical brief on the Updated IPAC Recommendations for Use of Personal Protective Equipment for Care of Individuals with Suspect or Confirmed COVID-19 (in English and French).